Dodelidoo-Labs/sensai/README.md

 ## Usage

-0. Edit the variables in the `sensai/app/.env` file adequately
+0. Edit the variables in the `sensai/app/.env` file adequately, see above point 5

 1. Run the app: